fsauter/crudy/README.markdown

 Download & Run crudy
 --------------------

-Download the latest source code from https://github.com/fsauter/crudy Download page.
-Current  release is 0.1.
+Download the latest source code from https://github.com/fsauter/crudy/downloads.
-Move the source to your download folder and extract the archive.
+Current release is <b>0.1</b>.
+Switch (`cd`) to your download folder and extract the archive.

 Example 1: